-While Microsoft's Active Directory (AD) is an effective play to circumvent the inherent central authentication foibles of Linux, getting the technology synced with servers
+While Microsoft's Active Directory (AD) is an effective play to circumvent the inherent central authentication foibles of Linux, getting the technology synced with servers has been a complex undertaking for IT practitioners, to say the least.

 The problems of authentication stem from Linux's Unix roots, said John Enck, research director at Stamford, Conn.-based research firm Gartner Inc. "[Like Unix], the issue with Linux is there's no [centralized] management structure.
 Nor does the OS have a solid directory story," he said.